 UOB Delight Credit Card offers the best deal in Singapore for groceries.
 If you don’t mind buying house brands or private labels at Cold Storage, Giant and Guardian, UOB Delight Credit Card can save up to 18% off of your grocery bills.
 This is because it provides 8% off on groceries, and offers another 10% discount on house brands at aforementioned supermarkets.
 Nicknamed a “mom card” by some, UOB Delight Credit Card addresses other parts of family life with its 3% rebate on mass transit and utility bills.

 UOB Delight Credit Card is also very cheap to use, only requiring S$85.6 of annual fee that is waived for the first year.
-These characteristics, in our view, make UOB Delight card ideal for anyone with a big family to feed and fixed expenses to take care of every month.
+UOB is also providing a S$50 cash welcome gift for new customers at this time.
+These characteristics, in our view, make UOB Delight card an ideal for any big families with a lot of fixed expenses on groceries and utilities to take care of every month.

 Pros of UOB Delight Card

 - Very low annual fee of S$85.6, waived for the first year

 - Cash rebates targeted for families like groceries, utility bills and mass transit